nof21/dataset-codes-capacity-factor/README.md

-# support-codes-capacity-factor
+# dataset-codes-capacity-factor
-Supplementary information containing  data and algorithms  for the article "Capacity Factor: Values and Implications" Available online:
+Supplementary information containing  datasets and algorithms  for the article "Capacity factors for electrical power generation from renewable and nonrenewable sources" Available online: